farahbakhsh3/TicTacToe_MiniMax/README.md

 # TicTacToe_MiniMax
-sample test of minimax alg. on TicTacToe game.
+sample test of minimax alg. on TicTacToe game with Java.